AksanaCherkalina/demo-dz/README.md

 VALUES (2, 'The Best of Depeche Mode from Bortmehanik', 2021 );

 INSERT INTO collections (ID,NAME,DATE)
-VALUES (3, 'Forever Love: Greatest Hits от Air Supply', 2005 );
+VALUES (3, 'Forever Love: Greatest Hits РѕС‚ Air Supply', 2005 );

 INSERT INTO collections (ID,NAME,DATE)
 VALUES (4, 'The Complete On The Corner Sessions', 2007 );